kodavalipavankumar/first-demo-repo/README.md

 # Demo

-My first repo on GitHub to understand about GIT and GitHub
+My first repo on GitHub to understand about GIT and GitHub.